Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework

 where $\widetilde{\boldsymbol{\epsilon}}_t = (\boldsymbol{\epsilon}_t', v_t)'$.
 The parameter matrices are given by

 This augmented structural vector autoregression representation is commonly used in Bayesian analysis to facilitate posterior inference.

 As indicated by recent studies \citep{arias2021inference,braun2023identification,hou2024large}, the use of external instruments can only achieve set-identification.
-For instance, in our case, it can be shown that the second to last column of $\widetilde{\mathbf{B}}$ that embeds the impact responses of monetary policy shocks, i.e., the last column of $\mathbf{B}$, which can only be identified up to sign changes.
+For instance, in our case, it can be shown that the second-to-last column of $\widetilde{\mathbf{B}}$, which embeds the impact responses to the monetary policy shock and corresponds to the last column of $\mathbf{B}$, can only be identified up to a sign change.
 A common solution to this set-identification issue is to impose sign restrictions on the impulse responses, which are informed by economic theory.
 In this paper, rather than imposing dogmatic restrictions on response directions, we identify monetary policy shocks using an informative prior that accommodates estimation uncertainty.
-We will discuss this more in Section~\ref{sec:Priors}.
+We will discuss the prior in more detail in Section~\ref{sec:Priors}.